Diffusion of a Gaussian function#

 Then, we add a time-annotation to the figure, pressing: Sources->Alphabetical->Annotate Time and Apply in the properties panel.
 It Is also a good idea to select an output resolution, by pressing View->Preview->1280 x 720 (HD).

 Then finally, click File->Save Animation, and save the animation to the desired format, such as avi, ogv or a sequence of pngs.
-Make sure to set the framerate to something, sensible, in the range of \(5-10\) frames per second.
+Make sure to set the frame rate to something sensible, in the range of \(5-10\) frames per second.